gitlabhq/gitlabhq/doc/api/project_import_export.md

 Status can be one of `none`, `scheduled`, `failed`, `started`, or `finished`.

-If the status is `failed`, it will include the import error message.
+If the status is `failed`, it will include the import error message under `import_error`.

 ```json
 {